lydiachen01/BTAI-AJL-Team-2/README.md

 - This final submission reached 0.76 F1 Score on the leaderboard.

 # Conclusion
 We built a robust pipeline to handle data cleaning, augmentation, and weighting.
-By combining advanced transformer architectures (Swin) with phase-wise training and hyperparameter sweeps in W&B, we achieved a strong 75% accuracy.
+By combining advanced transformer architectures (Swin and VIT) with phase-wise training and hyperparameter sweeps in W&B, we achieved a strong 0.76 F1 Score.
 This demonstrates the potential of attention-based models for dermatology classification, while also emphasizing fairness for different skin tones.